hashicorp/consul-guides/service-configuration/service-configuration-demo/terraform/aws/README.md

 Now lets review how each service renews credentials:

 #### Dynamic Credentials for Listing service
-- The listing service uses the Environment Variable `password` to read Mongo DB credentials.
-Envconsul interacts with Vault using a token that was supplied during bootstrap process.
+- The listing service uses the Environment Variables `username` and `password` to read Mongo DB credentials.
+These variables are passed to the listing service by Envconsul:
+  - Envconsul interacts with Vault using a token that was supplied during bootstrap process.
-  - _(Optional) View the [init\_listing.tpl](init\_listing.tpl) see this process._
+  - (Optional) View the [init\_listing.tpl](init\_listing.tpl) see this process.
+You will see the `VAULT_TOKEN` environment variable being set in the systemd unit file: `/lib/systemd/system/listing.service`.

-- Envconsul obtains a Vault token, then reads the MongoDB credential from the path: `mongo/creds/catalog`.
+  - Using the supplied token, Envconsul reads the MongoDB credential from the path: `mongo/creds/catalog`.

-- Similarly, we can obtain a new set of credentials from the CLI:
+- Let's obtain a new set of credentials using the Vault CLI:
 ```
 vault read mongo/creds/catalog
 ```